imagekit-developer/imagekit-javascript/README.md

 The `upload()` method requires mandatory `file` and the `fileName` parameter.
 In addition, it accepts all the parameters supported by the [ImageKit Upload API](https://docs.imagekit.io/api-reference/upload-file-api/client-side-file-upload).

-Also, make sure that you have specified `authenticationEndpoint` during SDK initialization.
+Also, ensure that you have specified `authenticationEndpoint` during SDK initialization.
 The SDK makes an HTTP GET request to this endpoint and expects a JSON response with three fields, i.e. `signature`, `token`, and `expire`.
+In addition, the SDK adds a query parameter `v` with a random value to ensure that the request URL is unique and the response is not cached in [Safari iOS](https://github.com/imagekit-developer/imagekit-javascript/issues/59).
+Your backend can ignore this query parameter.

 [Learn how to implement authenticationEndpoint](https://docs.imagekit.io/api-reference/upload-file-api/client-side-file-upload#how-to-implement-authenticationendpoint-endpoint) on your server.